attiks/Fix-coding-standards-in-core/readme.md

 The nid of the issues is tracked so we can automate it later.

 > Don't start creating issues, otherwise we'll end up with duplicates.

+## Next steps

+- Run codesniffer using each sniff, the one without any problem can be whitelisted right away
+- Fix upstream errors in the coder module
+- Manually fix the remaining errors